lhogie/jaseto/README.md

 Jaseto is being developed in the context of Research experiments at [I3S laboratory](https://www.i3s.unice.fr/) of [Universté Côte d'Azur](https://univ-cotedazur.eu/).
 In particular it powers the Web interface of the
 [Idawi](https://github.com/lhogie/idawi) decentralized component system.

-Please feel free to drop me a message if you think of a particular feature that it would be nice to have.
+Please feel free to drop me a message if you think of a particular feature that would be nice to have.

 # Usage
 Serializing an object of following type: